nus-cs2113-AY2223S1/ip/docs/README.md

 ### Listing all tasks: `list`

 Lists out the tasks in the task list.
+The letter in the first pair of [] refers to what type of task it is - T for a todo task, D for a deadline task and E for an event task.
+The letter in the second pair of [] refers to whether the task is done or not - \<space\> for a task that is not done and X for a task that is done.
+See [mark](#mark-a-task-as-done-mark).

 Format: `list`